Autodrome de Linas-Montlhéry: Motorcar races

-The first race, the 1925 French Grand Prix, was held on 26 July 1925 and organised by the Automobile Club de France.
+The first race, the 1925 French Grand Prix, was held on 26 July 1925 and organised by the Automobile Club of France.
 Robert Benoist in a Delage won; but Antonio Ascari died in a crash of his Alfa Romeo P2.

 In July 1926 Violette Cordery lead a team that averaged 70.7 mph for 5000 miles driving an Invicta, and became the first woman to be awarded the Dewar Trophy by the Royal Automobile Club.

 The Grand Prix revisited the track in 1927.

 In 1929, Hellé Nice drove an Oméga-Six to victory in the all-female Grand Prix of the third Journée Feminine at the Autodrome de Linas-Montlhéry.

 The Grand Prix revisited the track each year between 1931 and 1937.

 The "Coupe du Salon", "Grand Prix de l'Age d'Or" and the "1000 km" were arranged irregularly since then, as the track has had several high-speed problems.